 This policy is subject to biennial review and will be altered (and the alterations communicated to users) as, and when, appropriate in order to ensure that it remains current.

-Changes to this policy can be requested by a business unit by presenting a suitable case to the Executive Director, People and Culture.
+Changes to this policy can be requested by a business unit by presenting a suitable case to the Chief Transformation and People Officer.

 Child Safety Officer